pocc/tshark.dev/content/analyze/packet_hunting.md

 ```

 {{% notice warning %}}
-You [cannot use the null character](https://osqa-ask.wireshark.org/questions/41234/matches-regex-null-byte),`\x00` in matches because Wireshark uses null-terminated C-strings.
+You [cannot use the null character](https://osqa-ask.wireshark.org/questions/41234/matches-regex-null-byte),`\x00` when using `matches` because Wireshark uses null-terminated C-strings.
 Use `[^\x01-\xff]` instead.
 {{% /notice %}}